Estimation and inference for transfer learning with high-dimensional quantile regression: Transfer Learning for Quantile Regression

 and

 with probability tending to one. \end{theorem}

-The proof of Theorem \ref{theorem2.2} is deferred to Appendix \ref{appendixA}.
 Actually, assumption \ref{C4} is not a necessary condition to establish the convergence of $\wh\bbeta_0$.
 When assumption \ref{C4} is absent, we also show the convergence with the sacrifice of a slower convergence rate and a potential larger order of the tuning parameter.
-The reason lies in the circumvention of the pooled version of the parameter $\bbeta^*_{\mcT_h}$, since it may no longer be close to $\bbeta_0$.
+The reason lies in the circumvention of the pooled version of the parameter $\bbeta^*_{\mcT_h}$, since it may no longer be close to $\bbeta_0$ enough.
 The specific statement is concluded as follows.

 \begin{theorem} {\rm (Convergence rate of $\wh\bbeta_0$ without assumption \ref{C4})} Under assumptions \ref{C1}--\ref{C3} with